MichaelTheLi/three-body-problem-c64/learn/fixedPointNumber01/readme.md

 https://en.wikipedia.org/wiki/Fixed-point_arithmetic#Choice_of_scaling_factors
 https://en.wikibooks.org/wiki/Floating_Point/Fixed-Point_Numbers#Fixed-Point

-There is base10 and base2 versions, and this here interpreted as base10, I suppose.
+There is base10 and base2 versions, and this here interpreted as base10, I suppose, and differs only by the reader/writer interpretation

 So, next is https://en.wikibooks.org/wiki/Floating_Point/Fixed-Point_Numbers#Sine_table